kwur/new-kwur-site/_posts/2009-08-28-stack-sessions-band-of-skulls.md

 ---
 <div class="pf-content">
   <p>
     UK rockers <a href="http://www.myspace.com/bandofskulls">Band Of Skulls</a> dropped by the station to play a couple of acoustic tunes on Monday.
-If you&#8217;ve heard their new album, Baby Darling Doll Face Honey, then you&#8217;re in for a surprise &#8211; their set was a far cry from its stompin&#8217; rock n&#8217; roll (ala early Yeah Yeah Yeahs or White Stripes).
-Grab the lushly arranged &#8220;Impossible&#8221; and &#8220;Fires&#8221; below, as well as my favorite, &#8220;Honest.&#8221; As always, many thanks to the band for stopping by!
+If you’ve heard their new album, Baby Darling Doll Face Honey, then you’re in for a surprise – their set was a far cry from its stompin’ rock n’ roll (ala early Yeah Yeah Yeahs or White Stripes).
+Grab the lushly arranged “Impossible” and “Fires” below, as well as my favorite, “Honest.”
+As always, many thanks to the band for stopping by!
   </p>

   <p>